|Bird's Eye Veiw|

 (Update: another video of the "boom.")

 I think it is ironic that the Grand Calumet River is so much smaller than the Little Calumet River.
 Obviously, they did a lot of dredging of the Little Calumet River as part of the 9-foot navigation channel project.
 It is probably more accurate to say they dug a canal that happened to follow the path of the Little Calumet River.
+(Update: the Grand Calumet River is a remnant of the Konomick River, which was the river in this area before mankind started filling swamps and digging channels.

 I feel sorry for the people that use Torrence Avenue to commute to the Ford Plant.
 The road was severed for about two years by the CREATE GS13 project, Now this bridge was closed May, 2015 and its $13 million replacement is not expected to be done until summer 2017.
 (DAinfo)